Best Practices for Implementing Advanced Automotive Navigation Systems

 2. Thorough work with requirements to meet a customer’s expectations.

 At the early stages of software design, it is essential to thoroughly study your customer’s requirements.
 For many global outsourcing companies like Infopulse, the term “customer” will refer to both their automotive business partners and users of their products.
-The best practice for correctly determining, documenting, and maintaining customer’s requirements is to set up a process.
+The best practice for correctly determining, documenting, and maintaining customer’s requirements is to set up a requirement engineering process.
 It helps to ensure that business, user, and system requirements are clearly communicated, understood and aligned with particular quality attributes and software engineering standards.

 The process usually comprises such stages as elicitation, analyzing, modeling, specification, validation, and management.
 Performing elicitation and analysis you should discover main requirements by building effective communication between your development team and stakeholders.
 Then, the determined requirements should be converted to a specification format describing both functional and non-functional requirements.